Brogdon scores 27, Pacers beat Heat 137-110

 SPOELSTRA SPEAKS

-Heat coach Erik Spoelstra, whose mother is from the Philippines, spoke out pregame on the nationwide spike of anti-Asian violence.
+Spoelstra, whose mother is from the Philippines, spoke out pregame on the nationwide spike of anti-Asian violence.
 “Look, I am Asian American.
 I’m proud to be Asian American.
 And seeing what’s happening, with another just outright form of racism and hatred, it really is sickening,” Spoelstra said.
 “It breaks my heart.
 It is despicable.”

 UP NEXT